itea-dev/ng-thingsboard/README.md

 - cd into project directory
 - `npm install` to install dependencies
 - Then run:
-  - `ng serve` for a dev server.
+  - `ng serve` for running the app in a local dev server.
   > Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-  - `ng build` to build the project.
+  - `ng build --prod` to build the project.
   > The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.